New For School Year 2023-2024

 Who We Are

-The nearly twenty year old Stan County EE Mentor Program continues to grow alongside the many needs in our county related to elementary education.
+For over 24 years, the County Employee Volunteer Mentor Program continues to grow alongside the many needs in our county related to elementary education.
 In 1999, the Chief Executive Office developed a mentor program to address the County’s high dropout rate of 23.6%, which was one of the highest for the state of California.
 It was a local epidemic requiring a local, community driven solution to combat the potential barriers caused by either low self -esteem, lack of role models, disengagement, or a foreign language.

 What We Do

-- We volunteer our lunch hour to mentor a child at a selected local school.
+- We volunteer one hour each week to mentor a child at a selected local school.

-- We assist a young person with homework.
+- We read with a young person and assist with homework.

 - We improve reading comprehension.